jakeb1090/duceybot/README.md

 ## Twitter Sentiment Aggregator

-### Using Tweepy collect unbiased tweets about Arizona's governor.
+### Using Tweepy collect unbiased tweets about a certain topic of interest.

 ### Criteria used to filter tweets within Tweepy API:
 <br>*300mi radius set around Phoenix Geocode